 What Is Creatine, And How Does It Work?

-Creatine monohydrate is a naturally occurring molecule found in your cells.
+Creatine monohydrate is a naturally occurring molecule found in your cells that works by providing your muscles with an energy boost.

 Using three amino acids, namely glycine, methionine, and arginine, your liver, kidneys, and pancreas produce about 2g of it every day.